jutuon/space-boss-battles/README.md

 This project is also my first proper project written in Rust and will also serve as coursework for programming project course.

+For more background information about the project and it's current architecture, see [documentation/project-self-evaluation.md](/documentation/project-self-evaluation.md).

 ## Features

 Game: